lasseufpa/5gm-beam-selection/datasets/README.md

 # 5GM BEAM SELECTION

-Steps to run the code for ITA'2018 paper below
+Steps to run the code for ITA'2018 paper below.
+We are using Python 3.6.

 1) Git clone this repository

 2) Download datasets (for both classification and regression) avaliable at https://nextcloud.lasseufpa.org/s/MCwo2TdixCM7ryo and store the files in the folder datasets (for example: D:\github\5gm-beam-selection\datasets)

-3)
+3)4) Go to folder regression (for example,  D:\github\5gm-beam-selection\regression) and execute:

+python deep_convnet_regression.py

+4) Go to folder classification (for example, D:\github\5gm-beam-selection\classification) and execute:

+python deep_ann_classifier.py

 For more information on creating the dataset and related tasks, see the Wiki page at https://github.com/lasseufpa/5gm-data/wiki